msatul1305/CP/docs/dat/bfs.md

 Time Complexity : **O( V + E )**

 BFS : At 0th step the starting node is on fire.
-At each step fire spreads to all of the burning node's vertices.
+At each step fire spreads to all the connected vertices.
 ```cpp
 vector< vector<int> > G;
 int n, s;